Crochet Cluster V Stitch Tutorial With Video

 Cluster V Stitch – Pattern Description

-The one-row repeat pattern is so easy to remember, you will not need to reference the pattern once you made the first couple of rows.
-The Cluster V Stitch it one of those patterns to crochet while watching your favorite tv show.
+The one-row repeat pattern is so easy to remember, that you will not need to reference the pattern once you made the first couple of rows.
+The Cluster V Stitch is one of those patterns to crochet while watching your favorite tv show.

 Video Tutorial